-The installation is equipped with 2 No. pyrolysis ovens that are used to remove paint from the jigs, etc. that arise from third party sources, mainly the car industry.
+The installation is equipped with one pyrolysis oven (furnace) that is used to remove paint from the jigs, etc. that arise from third party sources, mainly the car industry.
 The build-up of paint on the jigs has to be removed from time to time to maintain paint finish quality standards.